lexnederbragt/the-carpentries-lessons-learned/pandemic-section.md

 ### Things take longer online

-Things are likely to take longer in a virtual setting than face-to-face, so one needs to factor in extra time for troubleshooting technical problems, going though the materials and challenges.
-More breaks are needed as people tire more quickly due to an increased cognitive load of having to manage multiple windows while following the instructor.
-For these reasons, pre-workshop setup sessions to help people set up and download data ahead of workshops became even more important to maximise instructional time at workshops.
+Things are likely to take longer in a virtual setting than face-to-face, so one needs to factor in extra time troubleshooting technical problems, going through the materials and challenges.
+More breaks are necessary as people tire more quickly due to an increased cognitive load of managing multiple windows while following the instructor.
+For these reasons, pre-workshop setup sessions to help people set up and download data ahead of workshops became even more important to maximise instructional time.

 ### More event facilitation is needed